jaeyk/jaeyk.github.io/community_building/partners.md

 ## Partners in alphabetical order

-The following list includes the partners of ongoing projects.
+The following list includes the partners of ongoing and finished projects.

 ### Government agencies